A new constraint on the Hawking evaporation of primordial black holes in the radiation-dominated era: Possible Effects

 \section{Possible Effects}

 So far we have shown that accretion is the dominant process of PBHs during the radiation-dominated era and the final mass of a PBH at the end of the radiation-dominated era depends on the accretion efficiency factor.
 This has a serious impact on two issues.
-One is the effect on the possible remaining mass range windows of PBHs, and the second is the effect on the models that suggest the production of particles from the evaporation of PBHs during the radiation-dominated era.
+One is the effect on the lower mass limit of non-evaporated PBHs, and the second is the effect on the models that suggest the production of particles from the evaporation of PBHs during the radiation-dominated era.
 In the following, we will investigate each of these two effects separately.

-Although neglecting Hawking radiation may seem scary at first, it also raises hopes too.
+Although neglecting Hawking radiation may seem scary at first, it also raises hope too.
 It has been emphasized in previous works that PBHs with a mass of less than $10^{15}g$ have completely evaporated and cannot be observed now.
 Because of that, people almost always consider the evaporation process as an effective process.
 In this work, we have shown that such an idea is wrong because of the accretion.
 Given the fact that PBHs do not start to evaporate until the beginning of the matter-dominated era, their lifetime calculations must be considered from the beginning of this epoch.
-Therefore, the remained possible PBHs mass range windows extend.
-By using Eq.
-(6), it can be shown that the lower mass limit for PBHs that have not yet evaporated should approximately be $10^{14}g$.
-In the other words, we should investigate the possibility of the existence of PBHs in the mass range of $10^{14}g$ to $10^{15}g$.
+Therefore, the remained possible PBHs mass windows for explaining the dark matter extend.
+By using Eq. \eqref{e6}, it can be shown that the lower mass limit for PBHs that have not yet evaporated should approximately be $10^{14}g$.
+In the other words, we should investigate the possibility of the existence of PBHs in the mass range of $10^{14}g$ to $10^{15}g$ too.